Francis Willughby: Later life and death

 In Seville, Willughby had received a letter saying that his father was seriously ill, so he had hastened his return to Middleton where he arrived shortly before Christmas 1664.
 His father died in December 1665 and Francis then became responsible for the estate.
 Willughby was soon being urged by his relatives to find a wife, but procrastinated knowing that this would restrict his researches.

 In 1661 he had sent the Royal Society the first paper to describe the life cycle of insects, and he and Ray also verified the parasitoidism of caterpillars by ichneumon wasps.
 (Note: Charles Darwin was later to quote this as one reason why he doubted that there was a beneficent and omnipotent god.)
 Willughby also bred and studied leaf-cutter bees, his chosen research species later being named after him as Willughby's leaf-cutter bee, Megachile willughbiella.
 Willughby was the first person to unambiguously distinguish the honey buzzard from the common buzzard, and in 2018 it was suggested that the former species should be renamed "Willughby's Buzzard" to commemorate this.

 In 1668 Willughby married Emma Barnard, daughter of Sir Henry Barnard of Bridgnorth and London.
 They had three children.
 Their first child, Francis, died at the age of nineteen, while their daughter Cassandra Willoughby married the Duke of Chandos, who was a patron of the English naturalist Mark Catesby.
 The second son, Thomas, was created Baron Middleton in 1711 by Queen Anne.

 Willughby and Ray continued their researches, now mainly on birds, with the help of Francis Jessop, another Trinity alumnus, who sent them specimens from the Peak District, including twite and red grouse.
 They also were the first to investigate the active flow of sap in birches.

 Willughby had suffered several periods of illness, including violent fevers, between 1668 and 1671, described by Ray as "tertian ague" (malaria), and the additional physical and financial demands occasioned by having to defend a bitterly disputed inheritance put him under more strain.
 (Note: A distant relative, William Willoughby, had left Francis the greater part of his estate.
 William Willoughby's sister and her husband, Beaumont Dixie, had expected to inherit more than they actually received, and argued that the deceased was not of sound mind when he made his will.)
 On 3 June 1672 he became seriously ill again, and signed his will on 24 June, disbarring any Catholic descendants from inheriting.
 He died on 3 July.
 The immediate cause of death was pleurisy, probably related to pneumonia.
-He was buried at St. John the Baptist parish church, Middleton, with Ray, Skippon and Jessop present with the family at the interment.
+He was buried at St John the Baptist's Church, Middleton, with Ray, Skippon and Jessop present with the family at the interment.
 The church contains a large memorial commemorating Francis, his parents, Francis senior and Cassandra, and his son, also Francis; this was erected by his second son, Thomas.